ukncsc/zero-trust-architecture/2-Know-your-User-Service-and-Device-identities.md

 The zero trust policies you define will use compliance and health claims from a device to make decisions about which data it can access and the actions it can perform.
 A strong identity is required to ensure these claims can be validated.

-The strength of the authentication of a device's identity depends on the device type, hardware and platform:
+The strength of a device's identity depends on the device type, hardware and platform:

 -   The ability for a device to prove its identity should be tightly bound to a secure hardware co-processor, such as a TPM, that will give you high confidence in the device\'s identity.
 Key attestation should be used where possible to prove the identity is protected in a secure hardware co-processor.